AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 dataSet.insert({"x": "New Point", "value": 16000, "fill": "#00bfa5"}, -1);
 ```

-In this samples, when you push the buttons, random data rows are added or inserted to the data set and shown on the chart:
+In this sample, when you push the buttons, random data rows are added or inserted to the data set and shown on the chart:

 {sample}WD\_Data\_Sets\_07{sample}